 Living Room, Pratima Devi House, Kalimpong

 Since 1965, the West Bengal government has taken over the house (it's a heritage house now).
 The government runs a training center for women here.
-The house is located on Atisha road and very close to Pineview nursery.
+The house is located on Atisha road and very close to Pineview Nursery (described above).

-Kalimpong Science Center is located about 1km from Deolo Hill on the opposite side.
-It has been set up in 2008 to raise interest for science & technology particularly amongst the young generation.
+It's located in Deolo Hill and about 1km from GTA Delo Park.
+It has been set up in 2008 to raise general interest on science & technology particularly amongst the young generation.
 It's a great place for children and adults to learn, enjoy and have fun with science.
+There is an entry fee of Rs.
+30/- per person plus Rs.
+30/- for entry of car.
 There are several attractions here:

 The open Science Park outside the exhibition hall has many different exhibits on the lush green field including large size Dinosaurs.
 Children can climb spider webs, ride swings, play with different levers & pulleys and see the results, look through telescope, play with pendulums etc. There is also a medicinal garden here with many rare herbs.